Last updated on January 6th, 2019

 The legal age to buy vaping products is 21 in most states.
 That means you will have to purchase products for them.
 I recommend to always buy products (especially e-liquids) on-line from companies that adhere to strict safety standards.
 Those businesses that are completely transparent and are prepared to meet government regulations are Vaporfi and Halo Cigs, Kind Juice or Virgin Vapor to name a few.

 Those companies independently test their products, insuring they are diacetyl and acetyl propionate free.

 Perhaps most importantly is to talk to your child about responsible vaping.
 The main reason why some e-cigarette batteries have exploded is because the user did not follow the manufacturer’s directions, or the user modified the device.

-Modifying an ecig battery in order to create greater vapor production is, in my opinion, more dangerous than smoking a Marlboro Red.
+Modifying an ecig battery in order to create greater vapor production, in my opinion, is more dangerous than smoking a Marlboro Red.
 There are plenty of vaporizers out there that safely create great plumes of vapor.
 Vaping is a smoking alternative, not a competitive sport.

 Permitting your teen to vape is a big decision, but if your child choses to smoke, many agree it’s a sensible one.

 If you have a question or would like to share your experience or thoughts about teen vaping please join the conversation by commenting.